aridiosilva/DesignPrinciplesAndPatterns/README.md

 - **<< parameter >>** -It describes that the supplier is a parameter of the client's actions.
 - **<< send >>** -The client act as an operation, which sends some unspecified targets to the supplier.

-# UML Aggregation or Dependency
+# UML Aggregation or Has a Relationship or Dependency

 Aggregation is also a **“has-a” relationship**.
 What distinguishes it from **composition**, that **it doesn't involve owning**.
 As a result, the lifecycles of the objects aren't tied: every one of them can exist independently of each other.